CocoTheMii/s1blocks/README.md

 * localization
 * support for multiple Scratch versions
 * the ability to generate scratchblocks code from a Scratch project
-* generating an image of generated blocks in PNG or SVG format
+* saving an image of generated blocks in PNG or SVG format

 This is more of a hobbyist project than an actual tool intended for mainstream consumption.
 For everyday purposes, you should use the official [scratchblocks](https://scratchblocks.github.io) plugin instead.